awconway/eicu_nitro/README.md

                   use_oob = TRUE)
 ```

+>Make sure to select to allow access to bigquery

 ## Adding new predictors

 There are two functions in this package that will assist querying the eicu database.
 Below are instructions for adding new predictors from the eicu dataset to the modelling workflow.